Innovate. Accelerate. Win.

 As defined by TechTarget, PKI consists of rules and policies that support the distribution and identification of public encryption keys necessary for users to exchange sensitive data with other parties over the web.
-It acts as the foundation of machine identity protection and helps validate the authenticity of a data transaction.
+It acts as the foundation of machine identity management and helps validate the authenticity of a data transaction.
 Accordingly, organizations are increasingly turning to public key infrastructure to fuel their digital transformations, which is contributing to the global PKI market’s maturation and growth.
 Market Research Future found in a 2018 report that the PKI market is expected to grow at a compound annual growth rate (CAGR) of 22.7 percent between 2017 and 2023.
 It will be worth just shy of $2 billion by 2023, reported Reuters.

 Where Google’s policy falls short is its assumption that logs will accept certificates indefinitely.
 This isn’t sustainable over the long term.
 As logs amass hundreds of millions of certificates, admins will find it difficult to perform maintenance of logs.
 Not only that, but any failure of a log will have a dramatic effect on the operability of countless websites.

 To address this problem, DigiCert has recommended temporal sharding.
 It’s a course of action whereby logs accept certificates according to their “notBefore” and “notAfter” values.
 This data range is stored in the certificate itself as its validity period.